ClaudioESSilva/claudioessilva.github.io/_posts/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 The last one will be our focus in this article.
 Here I will be focusing on how we can do it at scale and with a couple of different use cases.

-If you want to understand how dbatools does it, Sander Stad (<a href="https://www.sqlstad.nl/">b</a> | <a href="https://www.sqlstad.nl/">t</a>) was the person that wrote this dbatools' function and he explains it on his blog post <a href="https://www.sqlstad.nl/powershell/decrypting-sql-server-objects-with-dbatools/">Decrypting SQL Server Objects With dbatools</a>.
+If you want to understand how dbatools does it, Sander Stad ([b](https://www.sqlstad.nl/) | [t](https://www.sqlstad.nl/)) was the person that wrote this dbatools' function and he explains it on his blog post <a href="https://www.sqlstad.nl/powershell/decrypting-sql-server-objects-with-dbatools/">Decrypting SQL Server Objects With dbatools</a>.

 Here I will be focusing on how we can do it at scale and with a couple of different use cases.